laro/Cilia/6 .../0 C++ Successor.md

 - [Carbon](https://github.com/carbon-language/carbon-lang), or
 - [Circle](https://github.com/seanbaxter/circle),

-and a bit like
+and a bit like the evolution
-- Java and Kotlin,
+- from Java to Kotlin,
-- Objective-C and Swift.
+- from Objective-C to Swift.

 ## Why a new language, why not extending C++?

 - The [CamelCase style](#camelcase-style) could basically be archieved in C++, too
 - C++ could be extended by some features:
     - Aliasing of member names (functions and variables) seems necessary for having a CamelCase standard library, that is realized as a shallow but "perfect" wrapper for the C++ standard library (i.e. a translation layer).